In-spectrum/BypassNAT/README.md

 ## Exemples

 ### File sharing
-- use BypassNAT-client - Menu - File copy;
+- use BypassNatClient - Menu - File copy;
 - insert the full path to the file.
 Exemple: /home/user/folderKey/ssh-key-2020-11-09.key;
 - click the button to copy the file;